 Illinois imposes the Personal Property Replacement Tax (PPRT) at the entity level on S corps (1.5 percent), partnerships and trusts (2.5 percent), and C corps (2.5 percent, on top of 7 percent IL corporate income tax).
 The PPRT replaces a repealed personal property tax and applies regardless of federal entity election.

-Updated May 2026.
+Updated June 2026.
 Not tax advice.

 Illinois entity tax rates (2026)